fstab/grok_exporter/CONFIG_v2.md

     type: stdin
 ```

-This is useful if you want to pipe log data to the `grok_exporter` command.
+This is useful if you want to pipe log data to the `grok_exporter` command,
-For example if you want to monitor the output of `journalctl`:
+for example if you want to monitor the output of `journalctl`:

 ```bash
 journalctl -f | grok_exporter -config config.yml
 ```

 Note that `grok_exporter` terminates as soon as it finishes reading from `stdin`.
-That means, if you run `cat sample.log | grok_exporter -config config.yml`, the exporter will terminate as soon as `sample.log` is processed.
+That means, if we run `cat sample.log | grok_exporter -config config.yml`,
+the exporter will terminate as soon as `sample.log` is processed,
+and we will not be able to access the result via HTTP(S) after that.
-In order to keep `grok_exporter` running, always use a command that keeps the output open, like `tail -f -n +1 sample.log | grok_exporter -config config.yml`.
+Always use a command that keeps the output open (like `tail -f`) when testing the `grok_exporter` with the `stdin` input.

 ### Webhook Input Type

-The `grok_exporter` is capable of receive log entries from webhook sources.
+The grok_exporter is capable of receive log entries from webhook sources.
 It supports webhook reception in various formats... plain-text or JSON, single entries or bulk entries.

 The following input configuration example which demonstrates how to configure grok_exporter to receive HTTP webhooks from the [Logstash HTTP Output Plugin](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-http.html) configured in `json_batch` mode, which allows the transmission of multiple json log entries in a single webhook.